saraasqalan/reading-notes/class-02.md

 - <strong>
 The use of the <strong>element indicates that its content has strong importance.
 For example, the words contained in this element might be said with strong emphasis.
 By default, browsers will show the contents of a <strong> element in bold.

-- <em>
-The <em> element indicates emphasis that subtly changes the meaning of a sentence.
-By default browsers will show the contents of an <em> element in italic.

 - <blockquote>
 The <blockquote> element is used for longer quotes that take up an entire paragraph.
 Note how the <p> element is still used inside the <blockquote> element.